 It not possible to record full transactions because we did not have any column for recording the amount of discount.
 So We have to prepare the double column cash book.

 We Explain it in Detail in Next to Next Article.

 3. Triple Column

-Every Businessman has a minimum of on current account in the bank. it is a very convenient way for him to get paid by cheque and make payment to others by cheque.
+Every Businessman has a minimum of on current account in the bank. it is a very convenient way for him to get paid by cheque and make payments to others by cheque.
 So, he has to record these payments and receipts in the cashbook for this an additional column will require name bank column.
-So now total three column will be required to record proper payment and receipts in the cashbook these are shown below
+So now total three-column will be required to record the proper payment and receipts in the cashbook these are shown below

 - Cash Column